pretix/pretix-docs/docs/topics/gift-cards.md

 ### Accepting gift cards as a payment method

-Any gift card issued through your organizer account will be valid for every event created by that organizer account.
+Any gift card issued by your organizer account will be valid for every event created by that organizer account.
 The gift card payment method is enabled by default for any newly created event.
-In your shops, the option for paying via gift card is hidden by default.
+In your customers' view of your shops, the option for paying via gift card is hidden by default.
-This changes as soon as the first gift card is issued through your organizer account, be it manually or automatically.
+This changes as soon as the first gift card is issued by your organizer account, be it manually or automatically.

 ![Page titled Payment settings: Payment provider: Gift card, the box next to Enable payment method is checked.](../assets/screens/payment/gift-cards.png)

 You can find the settings for gift cards as a payment method by navigating to [Your event] :fontawesome-solid-arrow-right: ":icon:fontawesome-solid-wrench:  Settings" :fontawesome-solid-arrow-right: "Payment" and clicking the :btn-icon:fontawesome-solid-gear:Settings: button next to "Gift cards".
-Here, you can restrict the availability of the payment method by date, sales channel, and territory, just like you can with any other payment method.
+Here, you can restrict the availability of the payment method by date, time period relative to the event, sales channel, and region, just like you can with any other payment method.
 If you do not want to accept gift cards as payment for a certain event at all, you have to uncheck the box next to "Enable payment method" at the top of the page.
 Note that these settings apply on the event level, so they have to be changed for each event individually.